Private Pilot Weight and Balance — Practice Problems with Worked Solutions

 First, convert fuel to pounds: 38 gallons × 6 lbs/gallon = 228 lbs of fuel.

-Now build the table — weight times arm equals moment for every station:
+Now build the table — weight times arm equals moment, every station, no skipping:

 Total weight: 1,734 + 315 + 310 + 25 + 228 = 2,612 lbs

 Stop right there.
-The 172S max gross weight is 2,550 lbs.
-You are 62 lbs over gross before you’ve even touched the CG calculation.
-The examiner expects you to catch this immediately.
+The 172S max gross is 2,550 lbs.
+You’re 62 lbs over before you’ve touched the CG calculation — and your examiner expects you to catch this immediately, out loud, without being prompted.

 Total moment: 70,227 + 11,655 + 22,630 + 8,928 = 113,440 in-lbs